Guide To COBRA Insurance Employer Responsibilities

 Employees Response To COBRA Notification

-An employee has up to 60 days to elect COBRA coverage or waive their right to continue their same workplace health benefits after the employer has sent notification.
+An employee has up to 60 days to elect COBRA coverage or waive their right to continue their same workplace health benefits after the employer has sent a notification.
 If an employee takes the option to continue their insurance, the employer will need to notify the plan administrator to restart insurance with no lapse in coverage.

 Length Of COBRA Coverage